ciscoconfparse.CiscoConfParse Object

 Fix Py3.5 deprecation of universal newlines - Ref Github #114; also see https://softwareengineering.stackexchange.com/q/298677/23144.

-re_match_iter_typed(regex, group=1, result_type=<class 'str'>, default='', untyped_default=False)
+re_match_iter_typed(regexspec, group=1, result_type=<class 'str'>, default='', untyped_default=False)

-Use regex to search the root parents in the config and return the contents of the regular expression group, at the integer group index, cast as result_type; if there is no match, default is returned.
+Use regexspec to search the root parents in the config and return the contents of the regular expression group, at the integer group index, cast as result_type; if there is no match, default is returned.

 Parameters: